 And finally the best part – The showroom and shop of Atlas` pearl products.
 Oh boy, I wanted to buy it all…..
 I ♥ Pearls!

 Back onboard Salacia, it was time for some delicious lunch.
-We had our own chef onboard, constantly bringing us food, water, tea/coffee and snacks.
+We had our own chef on board, constantly bringing us food, water, tea/coffee, and snacks.
 Ah, I could get used to that!
 We were totally spoilt, and we loved it.

-It may sound stupid, but one actually gets pretty tired and worn out from snorkelling for several hours.
+It may sound stupid, but one actually gets pretty tired and worn out from snorkeling for several hours.
 So I jumped of joy discovering an empty hammock out in a sea hut.
 It just had my name written on it.
 Yeah, it is a hard life…..

 Camping at Sebayur Island

 Our guide Max basically had to drag us out of the hammock and off Kanawa Island.
-We fell totally in love with it, and could have stayed there forever.
+We fell totally in love with it and could have stayed there forever.
 But it was time to head over to another paradise island that was going to be our home for the next two days – Sebayur Island.
-It turned out to be nothing less of an paradise than Kanawa.
+It turned out to be nothing less of a paradise than Kanawa.

 We strapped on our running shoes and started the climb.
 It was pretty steep, but not that far, and we did not regret it as we reached the top.
 Take a look at this A-M-A-Z-I-N-G view: